ruricolist/cl-strftime/README.txt

 not an interface to a foreign function, but a re-implementation from scratch.

-FORMAT-TIME takes a stream, a strftime-style control string and, optionally, a universal time.
+FORMAT-TIME takes four arguments: a stream, a strftime-style control string, a universal time (defaults to now), and a time zone (defaults to here).

      (cl-strftime:format-time t "%D" (get-universal-time))
      => 02/12/12